androw72/spark-ereader/README.md

 # spark-ereader
 Wyolums ereader code run on a spark core.
 A 'wif' file is read from the sd-card and displayed on the epaper display.
 Instruction on how to setup the EPD can be found [here](https://github.com/androw72/setup_instruction_spark_ereader)

-Hardware:
+__Compiling with Spark Dev__
+Download and open the 'spark_dev_work' folder in spark dev and compile.

+__Hardware__
 Repaper display development board and a adafruit sd-card breakout board is used together with the spark-core.
 Note! this code only support the COG V1 EPD.

 Ereader library and sd card info on http://wyolum.com/wyolum-ereader-library/
 SD card library: https://github.com/mumblepins/sd-card-library based on https://github.com/technobly/SparkCore-SD

-Pin Number	Description	Color
+__Pin Number	Description	Color__

 1. Vcc 3V	Red	3.3V*
 2. (LED1)	White	-	-	-